johancowe/sportsActionGenerator/README.md

 # sportsActionGenerator
 This is a generator of sports action messages.
 The sport of your choice can be choosen.
-The human subject can be 'he/she', random names or an array of given names
+The message can be subjectless, like "nice spike!!" or the enduser can pass an array of names which will be randomly assigned to the action messages